Winter sports travel insurance

 Staysure’s winter sports cover not only provides all the usual benefits of cover for medical emergencies and repatriation, trip cancellation, curtailment and interruption, and baggage loss, it also provides for you should you have a mishap when enjoying winter sports such as skiing, ice skating, mono-skiing and snowboarding.
 In addition, you’ll be covered for delayed or lost ski equipment, ski passes, piste closure and much more.

-If you are travelling more than once in one year, it may be worth considering Staysure Annual Multi-Trip cover, which includes 21 days winter sports cover as standard as well as cover for all your other trips during the year.
+If you are travelling more than once in one year, it may be worth considering Staysure’s Comprehensive Annual cover, which includes 21 days winter sports cover as standard as well as cover for all your other trips during the year.

-To get an instant quote online, simply chose your travel dates, select the level of cover you require and we will do the rest.
-If you would prefer to speak to one of the team first, please don't hesitate to talk to the experts on 0844 692 8444.
+To get an instant quote online, click below, simply chose your travel dates, select the level of cover you require and we will do the rest.
+If you would prefer to speak to one of the team first, please don’t hesitate to talk to the specialists on 0844 692 8444^.

 Winter sports travel tips

 No matter what the snow or ice conditions are, travelling in winter weather can take planning if you are to get to your destination safely and with a minimum of fuss.

 When it comes to delays, we are often left at the mercy of airlines but here are a few useful tips to help avoid disruptions as much as possible.

 - Try to book direct flights to your final destination.
 This avoids the possibility of missing your connection or even being stranded in a hotel for half your holiday.
 When searching for flights online, remember to tick the “Direct flights only” box.
 If you indicate your dates are flexible, you will increase your chances of finding as direct a route as possible.